Non-linear spiral waves in accretion discs: Planet-driven spiral waves: numerical simulations and analysis

 In this section we present the results of four simulations, runs \texttt{2a}, \texttt{2b}, \texttt{2c} and \texttt{3}, which probe this non-linear regime.
 Figure \ref{sim2b3} shows density plots from the simulations \texttt{2a}, \texttt{2b} and \texttt{2c}.
 In run \texttt{2b} (which has $M_p = 50 M_\text{th}$, around $6$ Jupiter masses for $h_p = 0.05$), we see the wake excited by the planet quickly disperse into a two-armed spiral, comparable to that seen by \citet{2015ApJ...809L...5D} and in the and the discs MWC 758 and HD100453 \citep{benisty_asymmetric_2015,rosotti_spiral_2020}.
 The speed of the dispersion into two arms is striking, and we attribute this to the preference of very high amplitude waves for an angular wavelength of $\upi$, inferred via the non-linear dispersion relation discussed in section \ref{UNLW}.
 In addition, at this high planet mass, the hard cap becomes restrictive for waves with more than two arms: indeed we find numerically that the angular momentum flux $\mathcal{B} \approx 5 \mathcal{F}$ at $r = 0.45 r_p$ in run \texttt{2b} (corresponding to the cross-section plotted in figure \ref{sim3bPS}), which is well above the hard cap for $m \geqslant 3$.
 Remarkably, we see from this cross-section that the profile predicted by the non-linear model (\ref{Spiraleqn}) remains quantitatively good even at high amplitudes.

 Perhaps the most striking aspect of figure \ref{sim2b3} however is that the shape of the inner spiral wake in run \texttt{2b} is very similar (for $r \gtrsim 0.45r_p$) to that in run \texttt{2c}.
-This is surprising as we would expect spirals in thinner discs to be far more tightly wound \citep{ogilvie_wake_2002,rafikov_nonlinear_2002}.
-The crests of the very high amplitude waves excited by the $50$ thermal mass planet in simulation \texttt{2b} naturally follow loose spirals, a consequence of the non-linear dispersion relation shown in figure \ref{NLDR} and discussed in section \ref{UNLW}.
+This is surprising as we would expect spirals in thinner discs to be far more tightly wound \citep{ogilvie_wake_2002}.
+The crests of the very high amplitude waves excited by the $50$ thermal mass planet in simulation \texttt{2b} follow loose spirals as their large-amplitude shocks naturally travel radially at a couple times the sound speed.
+This may also be understood as a consequence of the non-linear dispersion relation shown in figure \ref{NLDR} and discussed in section \ref{UNLW}, and has been observed to some extent in a few previous studies (e.g. \citet[figure 9]{yuan_resonantly_1994} and \citet[figure 1]{2015ApJ...815L..21F}).
 This non-linear loosening effect may prove very important in understanding the surprisingly loose spirals in the discs MWC 758 and HD100453; we discuss this further in section \ref{WAP}.

 Simulation \texttt{3} (shown in figure \ref{sim2a}) includes a planet of mass $M_p = 5M_\text{th}$ and covers a domain extending far inwards (to $r = 0.035r_p$) at a resolution of 16 cells per scale-height at the planet's location.
 The inner wake initially disperses into a three-armed spiral, before subsequently evolving into a two-armed spiral as the wave propagates inwards.
 We attribute the three-armed pattern close to the planet to the initial phase of the evolution taking place effectively within a shearing sheet centred on the planet (e.g. \citet{2017MNRAS.472.1432L}), in which we'd expect multiple arms to form via dispersion should the azimuthal extent of the sheet be very large (as is the case for very thin discs).